couchbase/kv_engine/docs/BinaryProtocol.md

 ### Data Types

-Possible values of the one-byte field which is a bit-filed.
+Possible values of the one-byte field which is a bit-field.

 | Bit  | Description |
 | -----|-------------|